MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 }
 ```

 4. Still in `DetailPage.xaml.cs`, in the **OnNavigatedTo** method, delete the following two lines of code.
+Just those two lines; later in this case study, we'll reintroduce the back button functionality that we just removed.

 ```csharp
 ...